 pCloud Documents Preview and Editing

 You can preview all types of documents on pCloud.
-These include images, Docs, PDFs, excel files, and more.
-While previewing your files, you get basic file options, allowing you to delete, move, copy, and rename your file.
+These include images, Docs, PDFs, Excel files, and more.
+While previewing your files, you get basic file options, allowing you to delete, move, copy, and rename your files.

 For Doc and PDF files, you get a good viewer with options to view, rotate, zoom in/out, download, and print the file.
 Under the Image Viewer, there’s a unique feature allowing you to resize an image into a specific format and download its resized version.